Keyboard shortcuts

 Other agents: Any agent with file access and tool-calling capabilities can use the instruction file.
 Point it at the vault and include the contents of JESSE.md in your system prompt or project instructions.

 Ask the agent to run the start-of-day routine.
-On the first run it will:
+On the very first run, Dashboard.md won’t exist yet, so the agent will detect this and run the first-run setup instead (defined in Knowledge/Jesse-Guidelines/First-Run-Setup.md).
+It will:

 6. Iterate